juanlufr/api-basica/README.md

 ## Built With 🛠️

-I begun writing this code with Visual Studio Code in nodejs.
+This code is written in nodejs with Visual Studio Code.
 Of course you can use your prefer framework or IDE.

 - VSC- Visual Studio Code https://code.visualstudio.com/download